Last Updated on May 16, 2023 by Jeremy

 Since the building's inauguration in the early 1900s, one of the goals of Pitt's leadership was to engage local international communities to be a part of the university.
 This was achieved through sponsorships to build classrooms themed as historical rooms from different time periods and countries from around the world.

-This effort has been underway for just about 80 years, and to show for it the Cathedral of Learning is now home to approximately 30 unique rooms with several more planned to be open throughout the coming years.
+This effort has been underway for over 80 years, and to show for it the Cathedral of Learning is now home to approximately 30 unique rooms with several more scheduled to open in the future.

 An Audio Guide Tour of the Rooms